Jlavarine/RockPaperScissors/README.md

 # **WAVE(Web Accessibility Evaluation Tool)**

 ![Wave Summary](WAVE-Summary.png)
--Based on WAVE, this application fully implements HTML that is accessible for individuals with visual disabilities.
+- Based on WAVE, this application fully implements HTML that is accessible for individuals with visual disabilities.
--This tool helped me practice my developer empathy skill!
+- This tool helped me practice my developer empathy skill!

 # **Wins**